rwalker1501/Cultural-Epidemiology/read_me.txt

 Max latitude
 ---

-The Northern-most latitude considered in the analysis
+The northern-most latitude considered in the analysis

 ---
 Min latitude
 ---

-The Southern-most latitude considered in the analysis
+The southern-most latitude considered in the analysis

 ---
 High_res